 Research has shown that speed limits set below the reasonable speed of most drivers do not significantly reduce the number of crashes on a road.
 In fact, crashes may increase with unreasonably low speed limits.

 TxDOT's goal has always been to set speed limits that maximize safety and are respected and obeyed by motorists.
 By using sound engineering principles, we can provide a balanced transportation system that gets motorists to their destination as safely and as quickly as possible.

 TxDOT is responsible for building and maintaining the state transportation system and has no authority to cite vehicle violations of any kind.
 That jurisdiction falls under the Texas Department of Public Safety and local authorities.

 Traffic Control Devices

-In addition to setting reasonable speed limits based on accepted engineering principals, TxDOT uses a variety of traffic control devices to improve safety.
+In addition to setting reasonable speed limits based on accepted engineering principles, TxDOT uses a variety of traffic control devices to improve safety.
 These include the use of flashing beacons to alert motorists to upcoming intersections, pavement markings and raised pavement markers to guide motorists, and signs to advise drivers of reduced speed limits ahead.